bwot/docker-znc/README.md

 Note that you have to bind port 6667 on the container to a port on your host (3030 in the examples) to be able to connect your IRC client to ZNC and to be able to access the web interface.

+Default **webadmin** username / password is admin / admin.
+Don't forget to change this before you expose the container to the world.

 #### Examples:
 All examples will assume that your container is named 'znc'.